Trump's travel ban hits legal hurdles: Get up to speed

 What happens if the court rules for -- or against -- the ban?

-No matter what the ruling in San Francisco, the next stop will likely be the US Supreme Court.
+Trump is unlikely to give up on his executive order, and it is entirely possible that the states would also appeal, should the ruling go against them.
+So no matter what the ruling is in San Francisco, the next stop will likely be the US Supreme Court.

+"Ultimately, one way or another, this case ends up at the Supreme Court," writes CNN legal analyst Danny Cevallos.

+"Other cases are pending throughout the country, and the odds are that there will be a serious split among the federal appellate courts, one that can only be resolved by the high court.